yogi1967/MoneydancePythonScripts/index.md

 4) That's it....
 Repeat these steps each time.

+_^^^Refer to "Script Notes:" at the bottom of this page for details on the new .pyc and $py.class files...._

 ### Extension ONLY format (contains only *.mxt file) - Very latest PREVIEW (unsigned) build
 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/toolbox.zip">**Toolbox**: View Moneydance settings, diagnostics, fix issues, change settings and much more...